-You give him the benefit of the doubt (which in normal cases builds trust) and he exploits it.
+You give your impossible ex the benefit of the doubt (which in normal cases builds trust) and he exploits it.
 He says something bad about you to the kids, and you let it pass (which in normal cases may just be an isolated incident) and he sees himself as vindicated by your silence.
 That is why it is so important to wake up and realize with whom you may be dealing.

 Impossible people often “know” that they are right, and therefore have a powerful moral authority to do as they please.
 This is a dangerous recipe for abuse that can range from financial manipulation to parental alienation (from mild to severe), to kidnapping or even, rarely—murder.